Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: C.b.l. additive categories

 \end{cor}

 \begin{rem} In general, one can construct products in a category of graded modules by taking the direct sum of the products degree-wise.
-More precisely, let $\{M_i\}_{i \in I}$ be a collection of $\bZ^n$-graded $R$-modules then we take
+More explicitly, let $\{M_i\}_{i \in I}$ be a collection of $\bZ^n$-graded $R$-modules, then we put

 If we take a c.b.l.f. product of c.b.l.f. modules, then each homogeneous part of the product is a finite product.
 In particular, the product coincides with the coproduct, as expected. \end{rem}